gnimmelf/intergate-solid-start-mdx/README.md

 Utilizing solid-start and mdx.

-Deploy to deno
+Deploy to deno.

 ## Panda CSS

 Panda CSS relies on generating exports based on `panda.config`.

-This means that `dev` and `prod` need to be preapred ahead of time, so swithing between building for prod/deploy and dev needs a re-run of `panda codegen` inbetween, which rebuilds panda assets in `/styled-system/`.
+This means that `dev` and `prod` need to be preapred ahead of time, so switching between building for `prod` (for deploy) and `dev` needs a re-run of `panda codegen` inbetween, which rebuilds panda assets in `/styled-system/`.

 Ideally `package.json::scripts` should be set up to run concurrently, with